 The overview was set out by Department for Environment Food & Rural Services (DEFRA) to reduce roadside nitrogen dioxide concentrates in the UK amongst other pollutants from a variety of sources including aviation, industry and agriculture to name a few.

 The draft Clean Air Strategy 2018 outlined requirements of local councils to produce and submit potential plans for consideration that will reduce roadside pollution.
 The process of which was to consult a variety of organisations such as business, public, environmental researchers, governance and bodies of education who could contribute to the consultative process.
-This process is still open until 14 August 2018 at which point we shall see more details released in the media.
+This process closed on 14 August 2018 at which point we now await more details soon to be released in the media.
 Click here for further information.

 Since the report was issued by the WHO, tackling pollution has been a key focus by the UK government as it identified that nearly 50 towns and cities in the UK are at, or have exceed their recommend air pollution limits.
 The WHO project found that 30 areas have fine-particle air pollution levels above 10 micrograms per cubic metre, with another 17 over that limit, which could lead to serious health issues of the public.

 50,000 deaths a year in the UK linked to pollution

 Fine-particle air pollution is particularly bad for us because it penetrates deep into the lungs and cardiovascular system, causing diseases including stroke, heart disease, lung cancer and respiratory infections, the WHO says.

 In the UK, approximately 8%, or 50,000 deaths are estimated to be linked to pollution according to the BBC.